Procedures

 /opt/oracle/entrust/orcl.conf

-using the copied Access Token (Identity and Secret) that will be used by the database administrators.The
+using the copied Access Token (Identity and Secret) that will be used by the database administrators.First create the

 orcl.conf